Rio da Yung OG: Style

-He is known for his raw, direct, offhand and provocative style, mixing black humor and unfiltered accounts of street life, which his friend RMC Mike describes as "blunt rap".
+He is known for his raw, direct, offhand and provocative style, mixing dry humor and unfiltered accounts of street life, which his friend RMC Mike describes as "blunt rap".
 His tracks are generally chorus-free.
 He often raps in one take, in a conversational tone, retaining imperfections such as stutters or recording flaws.
 In an interview, Rio da Yung OG himself declares, "I don’t think I can rap for real".
 He was initially inspired by Detroit rapper Peezy, who became his mentor.

-The productions on which he poses are generally dominated by powerful piano and bass, in a style characteristic of Michigan hip hop.
+The productions on which he poses are generally dominated by powerful piano and bass, in a style characteristic of Michigan hip-hop.

 Personal life

 Rio da Yung OG was raised in Flint, Michigan.
 He has visible facial scarring due to deep second-degree burns on the right side of his face.
 In an interview, he revealed that he got the scars when he was 12, as he tried to cook French fries, but was intoxicated and forgot about them, and a grease fire began.
 He attempted to stop the fire with water, which is dangerous because grease has a lower density than water, causing it to go up and expand the flames upwards.
 The burn remains because he denied getting skin graft treatment.